Not drinking – and/or when you want to stop drinking but haven’t – can sometimes feel like a lonely place.

 Club Soda Another UK community.
 Club Soda have a great website, host regular Sunday webinars and events in London.
 They also have a very active facebook group with plenty of like minded people on hand to offer their anecdotes and advice.
 Check them out now.

 Hip Sobriety Holly’s website is a fantastic resource wherever you are in the world.
 The Hip Sobriety Manifesto speaks to me, as do her posts around creating your sober toolkit, and her blog is super honest.
 I’ve recently invested in her 40 day manifesto course which is an email based course which sends you an email daily (first thing in the morning) including an affirmation to work with throughout the day.
 This course has been a fantastic resource for me throughout the festive season and I couldn’t recommend it enough.
 Find Hip Sobriety here.

 Home Podcast I’m the sort of person who immerses herself in whatever it is I’m interested in (note this blog) and having a podcast to listen too alongside the other resources I’ve listed has been super helpful for me.
 Run by Holly from Hip Sobriety and Laura McKowen – who also has a great blog – this open, honest podcast is very accessible, covers many topics related to life alcohol free and features interviews with many women (and men) who work around the topic.
 Listen here.

 Annie Grace, The Naked Mind Last but not least, I found Annie Grace through her book The Naked Mind (I’ll write more on this in a book podcast) and I highly recommend her work.
 With a full time marketing job, I find her so relatable, and her website and emails are a great place to go to for support.

 Let me know if you have found any other resources helpful & I’ll check them out!
-Having read my way into life alcohol free I’m also collating a reading list with book reviews – I’ll link to it when it’s posted.
+Having read my way into life alcohol free, I wrote about books that changed my life here – they may help change yours too.

 All my love, L xx